Exact Distance Oracles for Planar Graphs with Failing Vertices: Tradeoff II: Faster Preprocessing, More Space

-\begin{proof}[Proof of Theorem~\ref{thm:main}.]
-The correctness of the query algorithm follows by an argument identical to the one for the case of single failures (see~\cref{sec:1f}); its time complexity is analyzed above.
+\begin{proof} The correctness of the query algorithm follows by an argument identical to the one for the case of single failures (see~\cref{sec:1f}); its time complexity is analyzed above.
 We next analyze the space required by our data structure and its construction time.